monsieurPaon/404-checker/README.md

 ```

 2. exec script
-show 404 url in your console.
+show 404 and 200 url in your console.
 ```
 $ sh checker.sh
 404 https://google.com/notfound